assembler-institute/fundII-pandas/README.md

 # fundII-pandas

-Download the Jupyter notebooks to your computer.
+Download the Jupyter notebooks to your computer for the solutions.

-Also download the Images folder if needed, so that the images can be seen on the notebooks.
+Also download the images so that they can be seen on the notebooks.